MaykolMedrano/MaykolMedrano/README.md

 I'm an Economist with a background in public policy and a deep interest in applying quantitative methods to create social impact.

+- **Current role:** Economics Specialist at Peru's Ministry of Education.
-- **Education:** Economist from [Universidad Nacional de San Antonio Abad del Cusco (UNSAAC)](https://www.unsaac.edu.pe/).
-Pursuing a Master's in Applied Economics at Pontificia Universidad Católica de Chile.
+- **Education:** Economist from Universidad Nacional de San Antonio Abad del Cusco.
+Pursuing a Master's in Applied Economics at [Pontificia Universidad Católica de Chile](https://economia.uc.cl/).
 - **Interests:** Causal Inference (Causal ML), Economics of Education, Impact Evaluation, and Data Science for the Public Sector.
 - **Open to:** Collaborating on applied research in education, labor markets, or program evaluation.